 You can get health care coverage through:

-When purchasing health insurance, your choices typically fall into one of three categories:
+When buying health insurance, your choices typically fall into one of three categories:

 Speak to one of our licensed health insurance agents and ask questions, such as:

 The most questions you ask, the more informed you’ll be.
 Working with an experienced agent will make the difference between coverage that just works, and coverage that meets your needs.